alinapopaqb/drl-reacher/Report.md

 #### Hyperparameters

 We have the following hyperparameters we need to work with:
-* Replay buffer size, `BUFFER_SIZE` represent the "Memory" we want our agent to have.
+* Replay buffer size, `BUFFER_SIZE` represents the "Memory" we want our agent to have.
 Ideally we would like as much memory as we can get, in the current application we have 1e5.
 * Learning mini batch size, `BATCH_SIZE` is the amount of samples we will extract from "Memory" in order to learn based on.
 In my case it is 128.
 Batch size is recommended a power of 2 number.
 * The discount factor, `GAMMA` is mainly the discount that we apply on the next state and its best action pair value, the estimated max Q by target critic.
 We could play with this factor in order to balance the long and short term agent objectives.
-0.9 gave better results than 0.99, so the former was chosen.
+0.9 gave better results than 0.99 (98 vs 120 episodes to solve the env), so the former was chosen.
 * The update rate, `TAU`, one should think about this as a learning rate for weights from local network to target network.
 0.001 as TAU was chosen.
 A higher tau gives worse results.
 * The learning rate, `LR`, represents the learning rate of the networks.
 The actual LR is 0.001.
 A smaller LR is leading to slightly worse results.
 A regularisation term L2 was also tried, but the learning was significantly slower, so that I left the default value = 0.
 * Although I understand that the ONU noise is a way to include some exploration into the algorithm, I wanted to see what would be the baseline without the noise.
 The results are good, so I decided to have the simplest version that does the job.